Day trips from Bologna: 15 best things to do in Emilia Romagna

 Po Delta Nature Park

-The Po Delta Nature Park sits across both Emilia Romagna and Veneto, and I stayed at the Spiaggia Romea Club Village on the Emilia Romagna side.
-This large resort, with pools, water sports, horse riding and a range of accommodation is set in a beautiful area that has been preserved by the current owners.
-Earmarked initially to be property development, the land was all brought, and the resort takes up just a fraction, leaving the rest of the area to nature and wildlife to blossom, an electric golf cart can take you on a ‘mini-safari’ through this part of the park.
+Thus, you may want to stay for some nights.
+I checked in at the Spiaggia Romea Club Village.
+This large resort, with pools, water sports, horse riding and a range of accommodations is set in a beautiful area that has been preserved by the current owners.
+Earmarked initially to be property development, the land was all brought, and the resort takes up just a fraction, leaving the rest of the area to nature and wildlife to blossom; an electric golf cart can take you on a ‘mini-safari’ through this part of the park.

 The Casentinesi Forest National Park

-Another popular option in the park is to go E-Mountain Biking, especially around the Ridracoli Dam with bike tours starting from the Idro Eco-Museum which details how the water and Dam work in harmony with nature in the local area.
-Although a lot of the regions drinking water runs through this Dam, you can cycle through the mountains and around the water, and even head out onto the Dam by boat or Kayak.
+Another popular option in the park is to go E-Mountain Biking, especially around the Ridracoli Dam, with bike tours starting from the Idro Eco-Museum, which details how the water and dam work in harmony with nature in the local area.
+Although a lot of the region’s drinking water runs through this dam, you can cycle through the mountains and around the water and even head out onto the dam by boat or Kayak.
 In the summer season, cafes and shops are also to be found here.

 Bagno di Romagna